THOMAS ELIAS SIDDALL

 Co-advisor: Prof Chang Tou Chuang

-Hailing from Treaty 13 Lands (Toronto, Canada), Thomas completed their MA and BA (hons) at the University of Toronto and has held awards, such as the Canada Graduate Research Scholarship.
-Their work has been published in journals, such as Inter-Asia Cultural Studies and Cultural Geographies.
+Originally from Treaty 13 Lands (Toronto, Canada), Thomas holds an MA and BA (Hons) from the University of Toronto.
+They have lived, studied and worked in Taiwan from 2021-2025, and are a recipient of the Canada Graduate Research Scholarship.
+Thomas' writing has been published in journals such as Inter-Asia Cultural Studies and Cultural Geographies.

 Scroll to Top